chrissantamaria/gatsby-getbrowserslist-bug/README.md

 This repo displays a bug with Gatsby's `getBrowsersList` helper while using multi-environment Browserslist configs.

+See the [original issue](https://github.com/gatsbyjs/gatsby/issues/29943) for a more in-depth explanation.

 ## Reproduction Steps

 1. Clone the repo